ansys/pymechanical/doc/source/contributing.rst

 Documentation for the latest stable release of PyMechanical is hosted at `PyMechanical Documentation <https://mechanical.docs.pyansys.com>`_.

-Documentation for the latest development version, which tracks the ``main`` branch, is hosted at `Development PyMechanical Documentation <https://mechanical.docs.pyansys.com/version/dev/index.html>`_.
-This version is automatically kept up to date via GitHub actions.
+In the upper right corner of the documentation's title bar, there is an option for switching from viewing the documentation for the latest stable release to viewing the documentation for the development version or previously released versions.

 Code style
 ----------